History of Real Madrid CF: 2006–07 season

 On 26 May 2007, Real Madrid put in another excellent performance to defeat Deportivo 3–1 at the Bernabéu.
 This victory made it six wins in a row for Real Madrid, with goals from Sergio Ramos, Raúl and Ruud van Nistelrooy securing the win.
 On 9 June, Real played their penultimate league fixture against Zaragoza at La Romareda.
 The match began badly when Real Madrid were forced to change their starting lineup mere minutes before the start of the match when young defender Miguel Torres suffered an injury during warm-up, tearing his hamstring.
 In the game, Zaragoza led Real 2–1 near the end of the match, while Barcelona were also winning against Espanyol 2–1.
 Real's title challenge looked to be over.
 A late Van Nistelrooy equalizer, however, followed by a last minute Raúl Tamudo goal for Espanyol, sprang Real Madrid's title hopes back into their favour.
 Sevilla were also held 0–0 away against Mallorca, which meant that a win at home against Mallorca would effectively secure Los Merengues their 30th Spanish league title.

 The title was won on 17 June, where Real faced Mallorca at the Bernabéu, while Barcelona and Sevilla faced Gimnàstic de Tarragona and Villarreal, respectively.
-At half-time, Real were 0–1 down, while Barcelona had surged ahead into a 0–3 lead in Tarragona; however, three goals in the last half-an-hour secured Real Madrid a 3–1 win and their first league title since 2003.
+At half-time, Real were 0–1 down, while Barcelona had surged ahead into a 0–3 lead at the Tarragona; however, three goals in the last half-an-hour secured Real Madrid a 3–1 win and their first league title since 2003.
 The first goal came from José Antonio Reyes, who scored after a good work from Higuaín.
 An own goal followed by another delightful goal from Reyes allowed Real to begin celebrating the title.
-Thousands of Real Madrid fans began going to Plaza de Cibeles to celebrate the title.
+Thousands of Real Madrid fans began going to the Plaza de Cibeles to celebrate the title.